BenW2140/Bakery.Solution/README.md

 ## Description

-_This program will allow the user to order bread and pastrys and will display costs for each as well as a total cost and any deals that may be going on_
+_This program will allow the user to order bread andpastries and will display costs for each as well as a total cost and any deals that may be going on_

 ## Setup/Installation Requirements